US midterm results could delay new trade deal into 2020, watchers warn

 “I don’t foresee it being an issue, but you never know.”

-Canada should also keep the worst-case scenario in mind — the USMCA fails to pass Congress and U.S. President Donald Trump decides to terminate NAFTA.
+Canada should also keep the worst-case scenario in mind — the USMCA fails to pass Congress and U.S. President Donald Trump decides to terminate the deal.

 Trump has repeatedly called NAFTA one of the worst trade deals he’s ever seen and he did so again at a news conference Wednesday.
 He called on the Republicans and Democrats to come together in support of the deal.